k2view-academy/K2View-Academy/articles/39_fabric_catalog/07_manual_overrides.md

 The Catalog supports the ability to perform manual overrides.

-To start the manual overrides, a user needs to click **Actions > Edit Catalog** in the menu bar.
-To end it, the user should either save the changes or discard them.
+To start the manual overrides, click **Actions > Edit Catalog** in the menu bar.
+To end it, either save the changes or discard them.
 Upon save, a new catalog version is created in *neo4j*.
 Once the changes are committed to *neo4j*, they are marked as manual which enables keeping them part of the Catalog after running the Crawler again.

 The graph's coloring scheme changes in the Edit mode to the same theme as in the [version comparison](06_catalog_versioning.md) mode.
 Meaning that all entities and relations become grey and then every change is indicated by green, red or blue color.

-The overrides are only allowed to the latest catalog version.

-See below which manual overrides are allowed to be performed in the Catalog.
+Only the latest catalog version can be edited.
+See below which manual overrides are available in the Catalog.

 ### Edit Properties